AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-streams.md

     **Tip:** You can also unshare streams using the **Unshare Streams** buttons available in the right pane.

 1. When prompted for confirmation, select **Unshare**.

+The streams are unshared from the community.
+Other tenants in the community can no longer view them.

 ***